 Depreciation of an asset commences when the asset is available for use as intended by management.
 Depreciation is charged to write off the asset's carrying amount over its estimated useful life to its estimated residual value, using a method that best reflects the pattern in which the asset's economic benefits are consumed by the company.

 The useful lives of items of property, plant and equipment have been assessed as follows:

 Item Depreciation method Average useful life

-Office equipment Straight line 6 years
+Furniture and fixtures Straight line 5 Years

-Other fixed assets Straight line 5 years
+Office equipment Straight line 6 Years